JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 ## A very simple Probot framework

-Using all of the above information, I wanted to take a crack at a simplified version of Probot that, asidie from the GitHub authentication mechanisms, has nothing to do with GitHub.
+Using all of the above information, I wanted to take a crack at a simplified version of Probot that, aside from the GitHub authentication mechanisms, has nothing to do with GitHub.
 You can take this framework and apply it to any other service that sends webhooks.

 ```js
 const express = require('express')